This is how the Plan A founder came up with her idea worth millions - Breaking Latest News

 1,500 customers including BMW and N26

 The Berlin startup has already raised a total of 15 million US dollars for this, ten million of which was most recently in a Series A in November 2021, led by HV Capital and Keen Ventures.
-Japanese tech investor Softbank was also involved in an earlier round.
+In an earlier round Japanese tech investor Softbank was also involved.
 Her startup is not yet profitable, but Jordanova is currently working on doubling her team to 240 employees in order to be able to get closer to this goal in the future.
 Her startup currently has 1,500 customers, including Deutsche Bank, N26, Apax, Chloé, Trivago and BMW.

 Incidentally, according to Jordanova, the German capital became the location of her startup because she felt a clear interest in sustainability here at the beginning of her research, “more than in many other cities,” says the 34-year-old.